Important information for applicants who are considering applying for a selective school

 - Grammar schools will send parent/cares their child’s results and advices as to whether they have met the pass mark to be considered for a place.

 - If the child does not meet the pass mark for one or more of the named preferred schools we strongly recommend that they submit a change of preference to Pupil Services.
 This means resubmitting all their current preferences and no longer naming the schools for whom the child has not met the pass mark.
-The deadline for this exceptional change is 10th December 2020 and will only apply to applications that were received by the national closing date.
+The deadline for this exceptional change is 10 December 2020 and will only apply to applications that were received by the national closing date.
+However as we have found out that some test results are only being received now we have extended this date until noon on 17 December 2020.

-Not all change of preferences after national closing date will be considered as on time, only those where a selective school was named on the original school application, where the pass mark has not been met, is being replaced with a school that does not require a test.
+Not all change of preferences after national closing date will be considered as on time.
+Only those where a selective school was named on the original school application, is being replaced with a school that does not require a new selective test to be taken.

 If parent/carers are worried about this change please contact [email protected] or call 020 8430 2000 after the test so they can be advised of the next steps in the application process.